praneybehl/awesome-claude-code-2/README.md

 - **config.yaml**: Basic configuration settings for Claude.
 - **sample_code.py**: A Python script demonstrating how to use Claude for generating code.

+## Tools and Integrations

+Enhance your Claude Code experience with these powerful tools and integrations:

+- [**CCProxy**](https://github.com/orchestre-dev/ccproxy): Use any AI model with Claude Code - OpenAI, Gemini, Groq, OpenRouter and local models via Ollama.
+Universal API translation proxy with intelligent routing and streaming support.

 ## Workflows